ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

       See also "tech:concurrentmip", "tech:distmip".

+tech:reportwork (reportwork, work)
+      0*/1: Whether to report the work spent in the optimization in the problem suffix `work`.
+Gurobi's work units are deterministic, and roughly equivalent to one second on a single thread.

 tech:resultfile (resultfile)
       Name of a file of extra information written after completion of optimization.
 The name's suffix determines what is written: